Origin of misleading convergence in self-consistent many-electron theories: Fundamental aspects and practical

+These basic models are selected for illustrative purposes and for a rigorous benchmark w.r.t.~their exact solutions.
+Yet, they still entail, in a crude fashion, pivotal feats of the electron-correlation physics.
+The HA, which describes totally localized electrons, yields a somewhat ``extreme representation'' of Mott insulating regimes.
+As for the ZP, at half-filling, it essentially corresponds to a binary-mixture disorder model, precisely its coherent potential approximation (CPA) solution in the limit of high-lattice coordination \cite{schafer2016} (see SM~\cite{SM}).
+This features a \emph{metal-to-insulator} transition driven by increasing disorder-strength (which corresponds to $U$ in the ZP), often used pedagogically to provide an intuition for the more complex Mott transition.
+Thus, not so surprisingly, both HA and ZP are plagued by qualitatively similar misleading convergence issues \cite{kozik2015,stan2015a,rossi2015,janis2014,schafer2016,gunnarsson2017,essl2024} as more realistic Hubbard-like models \cite{schafer2013,schafer2016,gunnarsson2016a,gunnarsson2017,chalupa2021a,vucicevic2018,pelz2023a,meixner2025}.

 \textsl{Self-consistent schemes --} In previous literature two different iterative schemes have been exploited to investigate possible misleading convergence issues.
-Both rely on the Dyson equation, which links the non-interacting Green's function ($G_0$) to the interacting one ($G$) via the self-energy $\Sigma$, i.e.,~$G^{-1}=G_0^{-1}-\Sigma$.
-The two schemes differ, however, for the quantity that is calculated by the iterative procedure, i.e. either ~(I) $G_0$ \cite{kozik2015} or~(II) $G$.
+Both use a damped iteration scheme together with the Dyson equation, which links the non-interacting Green's function ($G_0$) to the interacting one ($G$) via the self-energy $\Sigma$, i.e.,~$G^{-1}=G_0^{-1}-\Sigma$.
+The two schemes differ, however, for the quantity that is calculated by the iterative procedure, i.e. either ~(I) $G_0$ \cite{kozik2015} or~(II) $G$ \cite{baym1962,abrikosov1975a,martin2016}.
 While the two approaches have provided essentially equivalent indicators for studying misleading convergence problems, for the purposes of our investigation, it is important to precisely work out their intrinsic differences.
-Specifically, in scheme (I) $G$ is fixed to the physical Green's function $G_\text{phys}$ and $G_0$ is iterated using the (unique) self-energy functional $\Sigma[G_0]$
+Specifically, in scheme (I) $G$ is fixed to the physical Green's function $G_\text{phys}$ and $G_0$ is found iteratively using the (unique) self-energy functional $\Sigma[G_0]$

-where $n$ is the number of iterations, $\nu$ is a fermionic Matsubara frequency and the mixing parameter $p\in(0,1]$ controls how much the sought quantity is allowed to change after each iteration, i.e., the iteration damping.
-For simplicity, we omit the momentum, spin and orbital dependence, but the generalization is straightforward (see Appendix E).
+where $n$ is the iteration index and the iteration damping $p\in(0,1]$.
+For simplicity, we omit the momentum, spin and orbital dependence, but the generalization is straightforward (see Appendix B).
 In scheme (II), which corresponds to the conventional SCPT at weak coupling, $G_0$ is fixed to the physical non-interacting Green's function $G_{0,\text{phys}}$ and $G$ is iterated using the self-energy functional $\Sigma[G]$ of the LWF-formalism: